The Aetherium Academy

 The October Full Moon

-As October’s full Moon ascends in the night sky, we step into a potent threshold between light and dark, harvest and hibernation, revelation and descent.
 In many traditions, this Moon is called The Harvest Moon; a name that evokes the ritual of gathering one last time, of seeking sustenance, and of turning our awareness toward what must be released before winter reigns.

 In the Academy, this full Moon is one of our Great Esbats: a monthly time to align with lunar wisdom, to cultivate interior clarity, and to weave Magick with purpose.
 Below is an in-depth dive into the energy, correspondences, guidance, and cautions of the October full Moon, followed by a free downloadable ritual at the end to help you step into this energy consciously.